jina-ai/jina/README.md

 <!-- end ecosystem-description -->
 Jina Core comes equipped with the following **_features_**:

 🗄️**Orchestrate** - Define your neural search application as a pipeline of Executors.
-Each Executor performing specific tasks like generating embeddings or indexing.
+Each Executor performs specific tasks like generating embeddings or indexing.
 Executors can be easily shared via the <a href="https://hub.jina.ai">Hub</a>.
 This enables you to share pipelines with co-workers or to leverage pre-built Executors.

 🥤**Serve** - Jina uses industry standard technologies like gRPC to exchange information.
 Your Jina search application can be easily exposed via an API using HTTP, websockets or gRPC.

 🚀**Scale** - Jina allows you to scale your neural search applications horizontally by adding more machines.
 High availability and throughput setups can be easily achieved with Jina.

-☁️ **Cloud Native** - Jina is built as a Cloud native framework.
+☁️ **Cloud Native** - Jina is built to be a Cloud native framework.
 All your workloads can be containerized.
 They can be easily deployed with Docker Compose or Kubernetes.
-Thus making any Cloud deployment working similarly to your local installation of Jina.
+This way you can be sure that any cloud deployment works the same way as in your local installation of Jina.

 ## Install
 ```